 Assassin's Creed Odyssey has just come out in stores, but players are already beginning to complain about the presence of very problematic microtransactions.

 According to what is written in a article Polygon (and confirmed by many users on Reddit), the system of progression of the game turns out to be, especially in the final stages, very slow and prolonged.
-This happens, apparently, to push players to shell out money to buy "XP Boost".
+This is apparently done to encourage players to shell out money to buy "XP Boosts".